 - Community governors are appointed by the governing body to reflect its community and stakeholders.

-- A staff governor must be employed by the school as a member of teaching or non-teaching staff and is appointed following a ballot of all teaching staff and/or non-teaching staff as appropriate.
+- A staff governor must be employed by the Trust to work at the school and is appointed following a ballot of staff and / or non-teaching staff.

 - The Headteacher is a governor ex-officio.

 All governors except the Headteacher serve for a term of office of four years, but can be reappointed.